NYCC Annual Winter Conference

 Fritz Graf, Ohio State University: "Patrioi Logoi: Inscriptions and local mythologies"

-Sarah Iles Johnston, Ohio State University: "There and Back Again: Mythic Places and How to Reach Them"
+Sarah Iles Johnston, Ohio State University: "There and Back Again: The Construction of Mythic & Other Worlds"

 H. Alan Shapiro, Johns Hopkins University: "Sources for the Trojan Cycle: Lost Epics and Newly Found Vases"